Pho3nyxX/advent-tour-tripbooker-v1/README.md

-# Adventure Tour Trip Booker - version 1
+# Adventure Tour Management System - version 1

 An information system that handle the booking of the tours.